priyajyothsna/HazeDensityEstimation/README.md

- main.py        # Main script to run the model model.py       # Defines the HazDesNet model architecture requirements.txt # List of required Python packages ui.py          # GUI implementation using Tkinter weights.hdf5   # Pre-trained model weights
+ main.py        # Main script to run the model

+ model.py       # Defines the HazDesNet model architecture

+ requirements.txt # List of required Python packages

+ ui.py          # GUI implementation using Tkinter

+ weights.hdf5   # Pre-trained model weights

+After running the application and selecting an image, the output will display the haze density score and a heatmap visualization.